paulferri2407/comp0034_week8/exercises/4_profile_page.md

 photo = FileField('Profile picture', validators=[FileAllowed(photos, 'Images only!')])
 ```

-## Create Profile template
+## Create templates
+### profile template

-Since the process for create and update will be the same we can use one template for both purposes.
+Since the process for create and update will be the same we can use one template, `profile.html` for both purposes.

 Create a template as you did for signup and login with the fields from the ProfileForm.